 According to the U.S. Department of Energy, can provide more power than the entire nation's electricity needs.
 The plains states (northern Texas up to the Dakotas) have been called the Saudi Arabia of wind.
-In 2001 (before natural gas got really expensive), wind was already cost-competitive with natural gas power plants in some parts of the country.
+Wind power has become increasingly cost-competitive with conventional fuels over time, as wind prices drop and depletable fuels get more expensive.

 North and South Dakota alone have enough wind energy from its highest wind speed sites to supply over half of the electricity needs of the lower 48 states.
 A group of 12 states in the midsection of the country have enough wind energy potential to produce nearly four times the amount of electricity consumed by the nation in 1990.

 According to the American Wind Energy Association in 2014, nearly 900 utility-scale wind projects – which represent over 60,000 megawatts – are installed across 39 U.S. states and Puerto Rico.

 In January 2014, according to the Energy Information Administration, wind power fulfilled 4.8% of U.S. electricity needs, making it the 5th largest source of power after coal, gas, nuclear and hydro.